brendandixon/thegatherings/README.md

 *The Gatherings* is an open-source project intended to address just one problem common in many
 churches: Managing their community of groups.

-Many churches promote "small groups" of varying kinds: Weekly nights in homes, Sunday classes, weekend outing groups, and more.
+Many churches promote "community groups" of varying kinds: Weekly nights in homes, Sunday classes, weekend outing groups, and more.
 All of these and each of these are useful in promoting community and impacting community.